Deep polytopic autoencoders for low-dimensional linear parameter-varying approximations and nonlinear feedback design: Abstract

 \section{Abstract}

-{ Polytopic autoencoders provide low-dimensional parametrizations of states in a polytope.
+{ Polytopic autoencoders provide low-di\-men\-sion\-al parametrizations of states in a polytope.
 For nonlinear PDEs, this is readily applied to low-dimensional linear parameter-varying (LPV) approximations as they have been exploited for efficient nonlinear controller design via series expansions of the solution to the state-dependent Riccati equation.
-In this work, we develop a polytopic autoencoder for control applications and show how it outperforms standard linear approaches in view of LPV approximations of nonlinear systems and how the particular architecture enables higher order series expansions at little extra computational effort.
-We illustrate the properties and potentials of this approach to computational nonlinear controller design for large-scale systems with a thorough numerical study.
+In this work, we develop a polytopic autoencoder for control applications and show how it improves on standard linear approaches in view of LPV approximations of nonlinear systems.
+We discuss how the particular architecture enables exact representation of target states and higher order series expansions of the nonlinear feedback law at little extra computational effort in the online phase and how the linear though high-dimensional and nonstandard Lyapunov equations are efficiently computed during the offline phase.
+In a numerical study, we illustrate the procedure and how this approach can reliably outperform the standard linear-quadratic regulator design.

 }

 \novelty{}